cordercorder/knn-models/README.md

 pip install -e ./
 ```

+Note that `pip install -e ./` will check the packages in the Python environment to resolve the dependencies specified
+in `requirements.txt`.
+However, [Faiss](https://github.com/facebookresearch/faiss) installed
+through `conda` can not be identified by `pip`, which will result in the redundant
+[Faiss](https://github.com/facebookresearch/faiss) installation from PIP source.
+If you are pretty sure that
+all the packages required by this repository are installed well, you can run `python setup.py develop` to install
+kNN-models instead.

 ## Getting Started

 We try to make the implementation independent of the model architecture during developing this repository.
 Consequently,